 The Southern Review welcomes unsolicited work during our submissions period.
 We consider fiction, poetry, and essays, including creative nonfiction and literary essays.
 Only previously unpublished work will be considered.
 We accept simultaneous submissions but ask that you notify us promptly if your work is accepted elsewhere.
 We recommend that before submitting work you familiarize yourself with the journal's aesthetic by subscribing.

 - We accept unsolicited fiction and nonfiction postmarked

 September 1 through December 1.

 - All manuscripts postmarked outside our submissions period will be recycled unread.

 We accept poetry submissions by mail only.
 Please include your e-mail address and enclose a Forever stamp SASE for our response.
 If you would like your manuscript returned with our response, indicate so in your cover letter and attach sufficient postage.
 Our address is:

 The Southern Review

 Baton Rouge, LA 70803

 For prose, submit one story or essay.
 (You may submit both a story and an essay if you wish; please submit them separately.)
 We rarely publish work that is longer than 8,000 words, though we will consider it.

 Please wait until you've heard from us regarding a submission before submitting additional work and submit no more than twice per submissions period.

-We normally respond within six months.
-We ask that you do not query until at least six months have passed.
+We normally respond within six months, but we ask that you do not query until the following submissions period has opened.

 The Southern Review pays $25 per printed page with a maximum payment of $200, plus two copies of the issue in which the work appears and a one-year subscription to The Southern Review.